 Unilever plans to close

-Unilever, one of the world’s largest consumer goods companies, announced that it will be closing its manufacturing plant in Hagerstown MD.
+Unilever, one of the world’s largest consumer goods companies, announced that it will be closing its manufacturing plant in Framingham MA.

-“Continually achieving greater efficiencies across our supply chain network is essential to our business,” said Steve Rosemary, director of manufacturing, Unilever Ice Cream.
-“An extensive and careful analysis has shown that greater efficiencies can be achieved by shifting production to other company plants in the United States.
-This decision was not easily made, and in no way reflects the dedication or performance of our colleagues at the Hagerstown facility.”
+Steve Rosemary, director of manufacturing, Unilever Ice Cream, said, "After a long and careful analysis, we have determined that greater efficiencies can be achieved by shifting production to other company plants in the United States.
+This decision was a difficult one and in no way reflects the dedication or performance of our Framingham colleagues."

-Production from Hagerstown—which manufactures Klondike, Popsicle, and Good Humor novelty ice cream, as well as Ben & Jerry’s cones and Breyers Fruit Bars—will be transferred to other sites within the Unilever network in several phases.
-Plant production is expected to finish by the end of 2011, with the final plant closing expected to occur during that same time period.
+Production from Framingham—which manufactures Breyers packaged ice cream—will be transferred to other sites within the Unilever network in several phases beginning in mid-year 2010.
+Plant production is expected to finish no later than the second half of 2010, with the final plant closing expected to occur during that same time period.

-The decision to close the plant will affect 460 salaried and hourly employees.
-Unilever employs nearly 12,000 people in both the United States and Puerto Rico, generating nearly $10 billion in sales in 2008.
-The firm’s US portfolio includes brand icons such as Ben & Jerry’s, Bertolli, Breyers, Country Crock, Klondike, Knorr, and Popsicle.
+The decision to close the plant will affect 201 salaried and hourly employees.
+Unilever employs nearly 12,000 people in the United States and Puerto Rico.

 © 2013 Penton Media Inc.